ibm-cloud-docs/BlockStorage/index.md

 ## Submitting your Order

-When you're ready to submit your order, follow the instructions [here](provisioning-block_storage.html).
+When you're ready to submit your order, you can place it through the [Console](provisioning-block_storage.html) or the [SLCLI](ordering-through-cli.html).

 ## Connecting your new storage